finaldie/skull/README.md

 * Easy to maintain even a huge project
 * Write code in lock-free environment

-It helps people to build an application/server extremely fast and strong, high scalability and flexibility in application layer, and with powerful performance in engine level.
+It helps people to build an application/server extremely fast and strong, high scalability and flexibility in application layer, and with strong performance in engine level.
 Read more [here][6].

 _Skull_ can be used in generic serving layer or embedded device.
 E.g. _web logic server_, _game server_, etc.